hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-monitoring-in-hpe-greenlake-for-private-cloud-enterprise.md

 ## Prerequisites

-Before you start, make sure you meet the following requirements:
+Before I start, make sure the following requirements are met:

-* A Kubernetes cluster needs to be created in HPE GreenLake for Private Cloud Enterprise.
-You need to download the *kubectl* binary, together with the *HPE kubectl plugin* and the *kubeconfig* file of the created cluster, from the launched service console.
-The downloaded *kubectl* binary and its plugin need to be set up in your environment.
-To simplify the setup process, you should export the environment variable `KUBECONFIG` and point it to the downloaded kubeconfig file.
-With these setups in place, you can access the Kubernetes cluster in the HPE GreenLake for Private Cloud Enterprise.
+* A Kubernetes cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise;
-* The [Helm CLI](https://helm.sh/docs/intro/install/) needs to be installed in your environment.
-This Helm CLI will be used for installing and setting up the Apache SkyWalking.
+* The *kubectl*, together with the *HPE kubectl plugin* and the *kubeconfig* file of the Kubernetes cluster.
+You can download them from the launched service console in HPE GreenLake for Private Cloud Enterprise.
+To simplify the setup process, you can export the environment variable `KUBECONFIG` and point it to the downloaded *kubeconfig* file;
-* The [istioctl](https://istio.io/latest/docs/setup/getting-started/#download) needs to be installed as well in your environment.
-The istioctl client will be used for installing and set up `Istio`.
+* The *[Helm](https://helm.sh/docs/intro/install/)* CLI tool, version 3.8.1 or later.

 With your user access setup, you should have access to permissions that can create and update the following resources in the Kubernetes cluster: